Erie SeaWolves vs. Akron RubberDucks - Game Notes

 MONDAY VS. AKRON RUBBERDUCKS (CLEVELAND INDIANS) - UPMC PARK - 1:35 P.M.

-- Erie catchers have combined to throw out 63 of 133 potential base stealers.
-Jake Rogers leads the league (50-for-89), throwing out potential base stealers 56.2% of the time.
+- Erie catchers have combined to throw out 64 of 135 potential base stealers.
+Jake Rogers leads the league (50-for-90), throwing out potential base stealers 55.6% of the time.
 Rogers threw out his 48th of the season last Wednesday and set the Erie single-season record for runners caught stealing.

-- The SeaWolves are tied for second in the league with a .262 team batting average.
-Akron is ninth in the league with a .247 team batting average.
+- The SeaWolves are second in the league with a .262 team batting average.
+Akron is ninth in the league with a .248 team batting average.

 - John Schreiber is second in the Eastern League with 17 saves.